swforrest/dynamic_SSF_sims/README.md

 # Temporal-step-selection-analyses

-Adding temporal dynamics to step selection analyses for the purpose of generating trajectories.
-I am applying harmonic terms (and how many to use), and testing several model fitting approaches, before generating temporally dynamic trajectories.

-This is currently a work in progress and not yet published.

-If you are interested in hearing more about the approaches or using the code, please contact me.
+The code in this repository accompanies a paper titled 'Simulating animal movement trajectories from temporally dynamic step selection functions', which is due to be submitted soon.

+In this paper we used harmonic terms to estimate temporally dynamic coefficients from step selection models, from which we simulated animal movement trajectories.
+We interacted the movement, habitat selection and memory parameters with the harmonic terms, resulting in temporal dynamism for all these processes.

+The files are numbered by the order of analyses, and some output files that are used by the succeeding scripts.

+For more details, please get in contact.